- About Council

 In April 2023 we began installing the new stormwater pipe under the south-east corner of Kāpiti Primary School’s field.

-We're installing approximately 150 metres of new pipe and two manholes along Rimu Road towards Kāpiti Road.
-Workers are carrying out construction in four stages, and will need to change traffic flows as the work progresses.
+We installed approximately 150 metres of new pipe and two manholes along Rimu Road towards Kāpiti Road.

-The first stage required s full road closure of Rimu Road just north of Iver Trask Place for up to four weeks while our contractors installed a large manhole in a trench five metres wide and six metres deep.
+The first stage required a full road closure of Rimu Road just north of Iver Trask Place while our contractors installed a large manhole in a trench five metres wide and six metres deep.

-The following three stages will see our contractors installing stormwater pipe along Rimu Road until they reach Kāpiti Road around September 2023.
-Detours will be in place and traffic flows will change as the work moves along Rimu Road.
+The other stages saw our contractors installing stormwater pipe along Rimu Road until they reach Kāpiti Road in August 2023.
+Detours have been in place and traffic flows will change as the work moves along Rimu Road.

 During September we'll install the stormwater pipe diagonally across the intersection of Rimu and Kāpiti roads, and then head east along Kāpiti Road towards Amohia Street.